Hegra (Madain Saleh): Saudi Arabia's Nabataean City

 The Nabataeans were an ancient Arabian people who built a trading empire across what is now Jordan, the Negev, Sinai, and northwestern Arabia.
 Their cultural peak ran from approximately the 4th century BC to the 1st century AD, when the Roman Emperor Trajan formally annexed their kingdom in 106 CE.

 Hegra served as the Nabataean Kingdom’s southernmost major city — a commercial hub on the frankincense and spice trade route connecting southern Arabia with the Mediterranean.
 The city’s location in the AlUla Valley, with reliable water from underground aquifers, made it a natural waystation on this ancient trade network.
+The Nabataean period at Hegra ran from approximately 100 BCE to 100 CE — the site’s occupation spans the northernmost and southernmost reaches of Nabataean power simultaneously.

 The Tombs

 The 111 tombs at Hegra are carved directly into sandstone rock faces and outcrops.
 They range from relatively simple shaft graves to monumental funerary monuments with elaborate facades — pilasters, capitals, friezes, and Nabataean inscriptions identifying the tomb owner and date.
+The site organises into four main groupings, each associated with a different rock outcrop or hillside.

 Jabal al-Banat (Mountain of Girls) contains tombs associated with female family members of prominent Hegran citizens.

 The tombs are not burial chambers in the conventional sense — they were constructed above-ground as prestige monuments and funerary spaces, influenced by Hellenistic architectural motifs that the Nabataeans adapted into their own distinctive style.
+Look closely at the carved facades: many still retain traces of original paint in the recessed areas, evidence of the vivid decoration that would have characterised the site in its active period.

 The Wider AlUla Landscape